Learning Groups

 As students go through the grades, homework progressively increases and is required to fully complete the subject competencies.
 Weekly communication from the instructors provides information about class activities.

-CC+ locations currently include: Langley, Abbotsford, Abbotsford Theatre, Abbotsford Science & Math (10), Chilliwack (Gr.
-4-10), Kelowna, Prince George, Penticton, Victoria, and Nanaimo.
-Find out more here.
+CC+ locations currently include: Langley, Abbotsford, Sumas, Abbotsford Ignite Theatre, Abbotsford Science & Math (10), Chilliwack (Gr.
+4-12), Kelowna, Penticton, Vernon, Victoria, and Nanaimo.

 CC and CC+ Waiting Pool and Application Process